 2023 began a little slower than last year with only three new releases in January, but is shaping up to be another great year for short story collections and anthologies!
-This year we’re looking forward to 57 new releases so far, with some lost stories from Terry Pratchett, new stories from Margaret Atwood and RL Stine, and lots of new and seasoned short story writers in between.
-(Last updated on March 8.)
+This year we’re looking forward to 95 new releases (so far), with some lost stories from Terry Pratchett, new stories from Margaret Atwood and RL Stine, and lots of new and seasoned short story writers in between.
+(Last updated on June 8.)

 JAN | FEB | MAR | APR | MAY | JUN | JUL | AUG | SEP | OCT | NOV | DEC